 Why are Endowments Important to UConn?

-UConn’s total endowment, which includes the Foundation’s endowment and endowed gifts to the university and the Law School Foundation, has grown to more than $380 million.
+UConn’s total endowment, which includes the Foundation’s endowment and endowed gifts to the University, has grown to more than $440 million.
 There are more than 1,700 endowed funds which are critical to securing UConn’s long-term financial stability.
 When alumni and friends establish endowments, the Foundation invests the funds to provide a permanent source of financial support to benefit the University.
 Working with a team of professional investment managers and advisors, and with oversight from the Board of Directors’ Investment Committee, Foundation staff work to continue this growth and provide a sustainable base of ongoing support.

 Thanks to the generosity of donors who create endowed funds, UConn can honor exceptional faculty members and continue to provide world-class teaching and research.